 This method is pretty easy and might be something that you’re looking for.
-3RVX is an open-source customizable on-screen display (OSD) and hotkey tools for Windows OS.
+3RVX is an open-source customizable on-screen display (OSD) and hotkey tool for Windows OS.
 3RVX App lets you create custom shortcuts for volume controls, brightness control, and running a program.
-You can also set volume units or percent.
+You can also set volume units or percentages.
 That you can’t do on macOS.

 2. After installing 3RVX, open settings from the start menu.
 First, select the “Run on Windows startup” option and click on Apply.